 As much as you might be trying to motivate someone, this can be debilitating.
 If people are lacking in motivation (which people struggling with their mental health often tend to be), telling someone that only they can change their future can possibly have a negative impact on their recovery and can also affect their willingness to engage with support from either services or their support network.

-“Pushing yourself” can be extremely difficult and without support from others, this can make you feel lonely and secluded.
-The support and encouragement from a good network of friends and family is so important.
+“Pushing yourself” can be extremely difficult, and without support from others, this can make you feel lonely and secluded.
+Support and encouragement from a good network of friends and family are so important.